Josesx506/llmzoomcamp-capstone/Readme.md

 }
 ```

+> [!Important]
+> Evaluation python package dependencies are set to dev groups to improve deployment time.
+Use
+`poetry install --with dev` to ensure that those dependencies are installed before running the scripts.

 ### LLM evaluation
 Only one prompt was used.
 The rag pipeline with a single prompt was evaluated using 2 different
 models, Gemma3:1b from ollama, and gpt-4o-mini.
 Offline evaluation used cosine similarity and